-At $179 the Ikea Kura bed is an attractive choice for the kids bedroom.
-It´s reversible meaning the bed part can go at the top or the bottom.
-Classical design and contemporary it fits most decor choices, a suitable choice for your babies first bed and offers the ability to grow with your child.
+At $179 the Ikea Kura bed is a popular choice for a budget-friendly, Scandi-decor loving parents all over the world.
+It´s reversible meaning you have the choice to build the bed part at the top or the bottom.
+Building the Kura with the bed at the bottom turns it in to a low profile bed with a great surrounding frame, or when built in reverse, offers a raised platform bed with a great space underneath that can be made in to a cubby house or bunk bed.
+Classical in design and contemporary, it fits most decor choices, suiting younger children it is a suitable choice for your babies first bed and offers the ability to grow with your child.

 With all this in mind it is rather a blank canvas and offers the perfect base for a little customization.
-Adding a little “Jazz” to your Kura bed will not only give you custom made bedroom decor but also the look for less with these easy tricks.
+Adding a little “Jazz” to your Kura bed will not only give you custom made bedroom decor but also the look for less with these easy tricks perfect for girls or boys.
+Once you are in the mood for a little ikea hacking, why stop with the Kura, theres the Kallax, Ivan even the play kitchen can all be hacked to create that special masterpiece for you and your little one.

 Filling in the gaps with plywood